???? These quasars playing hide and seek

 Credit: University of Durham

-These buried quasars could therefore reveal new links between the growth of galaxies and the activity of supermassive black holes.
+These buried quasars might therefore reveal new links between the growth of galaxies and the activity of supermassive black holes.
 The discovery highlights a turbulent and disordered phase of galactic evolution, during which gas and stars collide and clump together at the center of the galaxy.

 The full study was published in the journal Monthly Notices of the Royal Astronomical Society (MNRAS).
 It offers new insights into the relationship between galaxy growth and black hole activity.